If you love coffee, you know how crucial it is to store your beans properly so they don’t lose their flavor or go stale too quickly.

 Since moisture and heat promote oxidation, store your coffee in an airtight container with a fresh silica gel pack.
 The silica will help minimize or eliminate contact with oxygen while controlling excess moisture.

-Store your beans at room temperature: Keeping them cool will keep them fresh longer—so store them in your pantry or cabinets rather than upon your fridge door.
+Store your beans at room temperature: Keeping them cool will keep them fresh longer—so store them in your pantry or cabinets rather than on your fridge door.

 5. Use a dark, cool, dry place for storage